Skip to content

 # By default, only counter and gauge type metrics are collected

-# If empty, no filtering is applied
+# If empty, no filtering is performed

 metric_types = []